PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 # Adding connectivity

 Now that you've built the basic circuit and written the code to control that circuit, you can add connectivity to the project.
-Part of Arm's IoT Platform is Pelion Device Management, a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
+Pelion Device Management is a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
 Libraries are available for a variety of connectivity methods, including Ethernet, Wi-Fi and cellular.
 You also can add new connectivity methods with the [unified networking APIs](https://os.mbed.com/docs/mbed-os/latest/apis/network-socket.html) in Mbed OS.

 ## Obtaining a device certificate